chaostoolkit/chaostoolkit-lib/README.md

   it tries to validate the given argument list matches the signature of the function to apply.

+* run your steady state before and after the method.
+The former as a gate to decide if the experiment can be executed.
+The latter to see if the system deviated from normal.

 * run probes and actions declared in an experiment
   It runs the steps in a experiment method sequentially, applying first steady probes, then actions and finally close probes.